valendesigns/option-tree/readme.txt

 * Hotfix - Added the ability to set opacity on any colorpicker with the `ot-colorpicker-opacity` class.
 * Hotfix - Don't use `esc_url_raw` to filter the Upload option type when it's saving an attachment ID.
 Contributors via github @RistoNiinemets.
 * Hotfix - Show an error message to user if unable to write to the `dynamic.css` file.
 Contributors via github @johnh10, and @valendesigns.
+* Hotfix - Force the `ot_google_fonts` array to be rebuilt when switching between themes.

 = 2.5.0 =
 * Added the Google Fonts option type.
 Contributors via github @maimairel, and @valendesigns.